goodlancer-org/valera/docs/electric_circuit.rst

 Step 7
 ~~~~~~~~~~~~
-Connect the screen to the Odroid through HDMI cable.
+Connect the screen to the microcomputer with HDMI cable.

 .. image:: images/Electric_Curcuit_Assm/Assm_ScreenToOdroid.jpg

 Step 8
 ~~~~~~~~~~~
-Plug the speaker into the Odroid.
-You may use the USB port you like.
+Connect the speaker to the microcomputer using any USB port.

 .. image:: images/Electric_Curcuit_Assm/Assm_Speaker.jpg

 Step 9
 ~~~~~~~~~~~~
-Connect the Servo Controller to the Odroid.
-You need three wires: SCL, SDA and GND.
+Connect the servo controller to the microcomputer using the SCL, SDA, and GND wires.
-Pinout is written on the controller itself, and pinout for Odroid you can see here:
+The pinout is labeled on the controller.
+Both microcomputers has the same pinout
+, please see it below:

 .. image:: images/Electric_Curcuit_Assm/odroid_pinout.jpg

+|

 .. image:: images/Electric_Curcuit_Assm/Assm_OdroidToServCont.jpg

 Step 10
 ~~~~~~~~~~~~
-Connect all 6 Servos to the Servo Controller through servo extension wires.
-Make sure you plug data cables to the data pins and mind the polarity.
+Connect the 6 servos to the servo controller using extension wires.
+Ensure that you connect the data cables to the correct data pins and pay attention to the polarity.

 .. image:: images/Electric_Curcuit_Assm/Assm_Servos.jpg